-After performing the steps in this section, call the carrier voicemail service to finish the setup: Long-press the 1 key in the Phone app to dial voicemail.
-Set your name, a voicemail password, a greeting, and various other steps as guided by the cellular provider's cheerful robot.
+After performing the steps in this section, call the carrier voicemail service to finish configuration: Long-press the 1 key in the Phone app's dialpad to access the voicemail system.
+Set your name, a voicemail password, a greeting, and various other steps as guided by the cellular provider's cheerful yet banal robot.

-- Some versions of the Phone app feature a Voicemail icon on the dialpad.
-Use it to quickly connect to your carrier's voicemail service. - Your phone may also feature a Voicemail app, which you can use to collect and review your messages.
+Your phone may also feature a Voicemail app, which you can use to collect and review your messages.

-Complete the voicemail setup by creating a customized greeting.
-If you don't, you may not receive voicemail messages, or people may believe that they've dialed the wrong number.
+The most important step for voicemail setup is to create a customized greeting.
+If you don't do so, you may not receive voicemail messages, or people may believe that they've dialed the wrong number.